Accounting1

 How can I increase my average order value?

-There’s a lot of ways to increase AOV, but it generally comes down to one of two things.
+There are a lot of ways to increase AOV, but it generally comes down to one of two things.
 Adding extra value for the customer or incentivizing more purchases through careful product placement.
-Here’s some proven ways to increase your average order value.
+Here are some proven ways to increase your AOV.

 Bundle items together

-Grouping products for sale is known as kitting/bundling, and it’s been around for decades.
+Grouping products for sale is known as kitting and bundling, and it’s been around for decades.
 Think gift baskets, for example.
 Offering products that complement each other is a great way to persuade your existing customers to purchase items they may not have purchased otherwise.
 For instance, if someone buys a new computer, they’re more likely to purchase an accessory like a mouse.
+So why not bundle those two items together?ys a new computer, they’re more likely to purchase an accessory like a mouse.
 So why not bundle those two items together?

 An example of bundling: